linkeddatacenter/kees/README.md

 > **An example**
 > For instance, suppose that an axiom in your knowledge graph TBOX states that a property ":hasMom" has a cardinality of 1 (i.e. every person has just one "mom"), your knowledge graph could also contain two different facts (:jack :hasMom :Mary) and (:jack :hasMom :Giulia), perhaps extracted from different data sources.
 In order to decide who is Jack's mom, you need trust in your information.
 >
 > If you are sure about the veracity of all data in the knowledge graph, you can deduct that: Mary and  Giulia are two names for the same person.
 If you are not so sure, you have two possibilities: deduct that the one data source is wrong, so you have to choose the most trusted statement concerning some criteria (even casually if both statements have the same trust rank) or change the axiom in TBOX, allowing a person to have more than one mom.
-In any case, you need to get an idea about _your_ trust in each statement, both in ABox and in Tbox,  in the knowledge graph.
+In any case, you need to get an idea about _your_ trust in each statement, both in ABOX and in TBOX,  in the knowledge graph.
 At least you want to know the **provenance** and all metadata of all information in your knowledge graph because the trust in a single data often derives from the trust of its source or in the creator of the data source.
 >
 > So if:
 > - fact 1: `:jack :hasMom :Mary`